 Station tracks are counted from the reception building, main tracks should receive the lowest numbers.

-Sometimes a continuation of a track is to receive an appropriate number.
+Sometimes a continuation or extension of a track receives an appropriate number.
 The continuation of track 3 may then be assigned the number 103.
 Also I've seen stations where the main tracks have 'usual' numbers and the S-Bahn tracks one storey below were numbered beginning with 101.

 Points are counted in the kilometerage direction leaving gaps between groups of points.
 Double points receive two numbers, single-slip points get an 'a' and 'b' additionally to their number, double-slip points an 'a/b' and 'c/d'.

 Crossings and derailers are given individual series of Roman numerals in the kilometerage direction, where the derailer (Gleissperre) numbers are prefixed by a 'Gs' e.g. (Gs IV).